Students may register for classes online or in person.

 - IUL students are assigned a secure, individual Student Identification Number (SID) and password upon enrollment.These assigned identifiers are used to access the IUL ecampus IUL Learning Management System (LMS), to complete coursework and SIS Student Portal to access grades and related information.
 Students who contact the University by phone, chat or email must provide this information and a second source of personally identifiable information in order to discuss matters pertaining to their student record.
 Students may refer to the Student Identity Verification Policy to learn more.

-- Information contained within the IUL Student Information System (SIS) is also viewed as sensitive, personally identifiable information and the University makes reasonable efforts to ensure all information contained within is secure from modifications or deletion by unauthorized personnel.
+- The information contained within the IUL Student Information System (SIS) is also viewed as sensitive, personally identifiable information and the University makes reasonable efforts to ensure all information contained within is secure from modifications or deletion by unauthorized personnel.
 In addition, employees who do not have a vested interest to perform a relative job function are not granted access to information contained in the SIS.
 Servers containing the SIS are located in a secure environment.

 The Office of the Registrar is responsible for the privacy of all IUL student record information.
 Students who wish to discuss privacy of student records, FERPA, or wish to express concern